BY-LAWS OF

 MEMBERSHIP

 Section 4.
 Associate Member.
 This category includes individuals not qualifying for regular membership, but who possess a direct interest in the purpose and goals of the Association.
+Associate members shall be entitled to all rights, benefits and privileges of FMA, Chapter 19 as allowed by these by-laws.
+Associate members may be elected or appointed to office as noted in Article III, Section 1.

 ARTICLE III